ocknamo/n8n-nodes-nostrobots/doc/write.md

 - type: text

 Displayed only for 'Raw Json Event(advanced)'.
 Enter the full signed event json for json.
 Therefore, it will not sign with the account selected in 'Credential to connect with'.

+### Encrypted Direct Message(nip-04)

+This option allows you to send encrypted direct messages using NIP-04.
+The message content will be encrypted using the sender's private key and the recipient's public key.

+**Security Warning**: NIP-04 is deprecated in favor of NIP-17.
+This standard leaks metadata and must not be used for sensitive communications.
+Only use with AUTH-enabled relays.

+#### SendTo

+- type: text

+The public key of the nip-04 message recipient.
+You can use either HEX or bech32 (npub) format.

 ## Content